IDAES/idaes-pse/docs/source/models/mixer.rst

 .. math:: P_{mix, t} = P_{min, t, i=last}

-If `momentum_mixing_type` is `equality`, the pressure in all inlets and the outlet are equated. **N.B.** This may result in an overspecified problem if the user is not careful.
+If `momentum_mixing_type` is `equality`, the pressure in all inlets and the outlet are equated.

+.. note:: This may result in an over-specified problem if the user is not careful.

 `pressure_equality_constraints(t, i)`: